(Updated: )

 This post goes through multiple approaches to mocking, stubbing and spying on the date constructor using Jest.

-There’s a full examples repository at github.com/HugoDF/jest-mock-date-examples.
+There’s a full examples repository at github.com/HugoDF/jest-handbook-examples.

 Table of Contents